ubuntu-mate/ubuntu-mate.org/blog/20161013-ubuntu-mate-yakkety-final-release.md

 > only in Yakkety.**
 >
 > **This has been no small undertaking, we've changed toolkits twice this
 > cycle.
-First from GTK 2.24.x to GTK 3.18 and then to GTK 3.20.
+First from GTK 2.24.x to GTK 3.18, and then again to GTK 3.20.
 The
-> themes have required two significant upgrades first to supprt GTK 3.18
+> themes required two significant upgrades during this process.
-> and again to support GTK 3.20.
-We've also upgraded through three MATE
+> We've also upgraded through three MATE Desktop versions this cycle,
-> Desktop versions this cycle, 1.12 to 1.14, 1.14 to 1.15 and 1.15 to 1.16.**
+> starting from 1.12 to 1.14, to 1.15 and finally to 1.16.**
 >
 > **We originally scheduled a complete migration to GTK3+ to conclude for
 > the 17.04 release, but thanks to those of you who have generously